Cray-HPE/docs-csm/operations/power_management/Liquid_Cooled_Node_Card_Power_Management.md

 ## Redfish API

 The Redfish API for Liquid Cooled compute blades is the node's Control resource which is presented by the nC.
 The Control resource presents the various power management capabilities for the node and any associated accelerator cards.

 Each node has one or more power control resource that can be modified:

--   Node power control
+-   Node power control (host CPU and memory)
--   CPU power control
--   Memory power control
--   Accelerator power control \(one resource per accelerator connected to the node\)
+-   Accelerator power control (one resource per accelerator connected to the node)

 The Control resources will only manifest in the nC's Redfish endpoint after a node has been powered on and background processes have discovered the node's